Geo-Context/Geo-Context.github.io/index.md

 ## Get Involved!

 Would you like to stay up to date on new teaching modules?
-Are you interested in contributing a module of your own?
 Do you have feedback on our work?
 Connect with us <a href="https://forms.gle/P3hRVJpK5w1hmXx98" target="_blank"> here </a> !

+If you interested in helping to contribute a module of your own, sigh up <a href="https://forms.gle/Ba1mMoaGvkUPq7xM6" target="_blank"> here </a> !

 ## In the press